strangebuzz/cache-watcher/README.md

  > CTRL+C to stop watching or run kill -9 28157.
 ```

 That's it!
-If you have a Symfony4 or 5 project with Flex it's all that you need.
+If you have a Symfony 4 or 5 project with Flex it's all that you need.

-When a file change will be detected in your services.yaml files for example, you
+When a file change will be detected in your `services.yaml` files for example, you
-will have a feedback by the program:
+will get a feedback:

 ```terminal
 ⬇ Update detected at 17:09:03 > refreshing cache...